 It’s the typical conundrum for any recent grad in any field.
 Clients want you to have experience…and you’ve got none.
-How the f**k do you get experience without experience?
+How do you get experience without experience?

-I encourage newbie coders to do at least a few freelance projects, especially early on in their career.
-Freelancing offers a wealth of opportunities to learn, grow and meet people.
-And equally importantly, it gives you a way to see what different work environments are like before you settle down (a la dating).
+I encourage newbie coders to do at least a few freelance projects, especially early on in their careers.
+Freelancing offers a wealth of opportunities to learn, grow, and meet people.
+And equally importantly, it gives you a way to see what different work environments are like before you settle down.

 But I do understand that when you’re fresh out of school, it may be even harder to get freelance than it is to get a regular job.

 More specifically – clients want credibility.
 They want to know you can get the job done, and be confident that you won’t waste their time or money.
 Experience is one indicator of that, but it’s not the only indicator.

 The truth is, if you have gone to a school of some sort, you don’t have zero experience – you did something in school.
 Any projects you’ve done are a selling point.
 Use them, make them look impressive if you can.